Skip to Main Content

 Planning Your Stay

 Bad Gastein is accessible by train from Salzburg, with journey times of approximately 90 minutes on the Tauern Railway, making it a realistic candidate for a multi-night extension from a Salzburg base.
 The town's compact gorge topography means most properties are within walking distance of the main thermal bath complex, and Haus Hirt's address on Kaiserhofstraße places it in the central hotel zone above the waterfall.
-The property's La Liste 94.5-point recognition for 2026 signals that room demand is tracked by international travel buyers, so advance booking is advisable particularly for the winter thermal season (November through March) and the summer alpine-hiking period (June through September), when the valley attracts distinct visitor cohorts with different motivations.
-For a full picture of where to eat and drink around the hotel, see our full Bad Gastein restaurants guide.
+Advance booking is advisable, particularly in winter and summer, when the valley attracts distinct visitor cohorts with different motivations.

 For travellers comparing within Austria's spa-hotel tier before confirming, DAS EDELWEISS in Grossarl sits one valley over and offers a different scale of mountain resort with a stronger food program emphasis.
 Naturhotel Waldklause in Längenfeld and LEADING Hotel Hochgurgl in Hochgurgl represent the high-altitude Tyrolean end of the same market.
 For those considering Austria's ski resort hotel tier, Grand Tirolia Kitzbühel in Kitzbühel and Hotel Almhof Schneider in Lech operate in the upper bracket of that sub-category, with correspondingly different pricing dynamics and guest profiles.